 Animal welfare can be defined as an animal’s psychological and physical state, which may vary from good to bad.
 Special attention has been paid to the welfare of farm and companion animals.
 However, human activities have wide impact on wild animal welfare.
 What should our responsibility be towards welfare of wild animals, and how to fulfill this responsibility in practice?
-These issues are brought up in the NordCAW (Nordic network for Communicating Animal Welfare) 2019 seminar Animal welfare for wild animals – conservation, rewilding, research & experimentation, rehabilitation, hunting, and other human activities.
+These issues were brought up in the NordCAW (Nordic network for Communicating Animal Welfare) 2019 seminar Animal welfare for wild animals – conservation, rewilding, research & experimentation, rehabilitation, hunting, and other human activities.

 Unioninkatu 33, Helsinki, Finland – N.B.
 The lecture hall is fully booked but the webstream option is still available (see below)